section-engineering-education/engineering-education/content/articles/garbage-collection-in-c#-dotnet-framework/index.md

 Only one parameter is accepted in the above program, which returns the generation number of the object on target.

 **GarbageCollection.GetTotalMemory function**
 The number of bytes assigned in the scheme is returned by this method.
-It only requires a single binary decision parameter, proper indicating that the process wants to wait for garbage collection to occur before returning, and false indicating the contrary.
+It only requires a single binary decision parameter, indicating that the process wants to wait for garbage collection before returning, and false indicating the contrary.

 A program that shows how to use the GC.
 The following is the code for the GetTotalMemory() method: